terraform-providers/terraform-provider-infoblox/README.md

 * Creation & Deletion of Network in NIOS appliance
 * Allocation & Deallocation of IP from a Network
 * Association & Disassociation of IP Address for a VM
-* Creation and Deletion of A, CNAME, Host, and Ptr records
+* Creation and Deletion of A, CNAME, Host, Zones and Ptr records

 ### Data Source
 * Supports Data Source for Network